The bathroom is one of the highest-traffic areas in your home.

 Semi-Gloss and gloss are more naturally resistant to moisture and scuffing.
 But today, paint brands are making flats, mattes, and satins that are all moisture-resistant, mold and mildew resistant, and even washable.

 But, there is still some truth to the fact that a semi-gloss will hold up better than a flat or matte finish paint.

-Eggshell and satin are better for higher traffic rooms, such as the living rooms, kitchens, and bathrooms.
+Eggshell and satin are better for higher-traffic rooms, such as living rooms, kitchens, and bathrooms.

-Personally, I like going with a matte or egg-shell through my home.
+Personally, I like going with a matte or egg-shell throughout my home.
 It just works everywhere.

 Some people still have the thinking that semi-gloss and gloss are best for bathrooms, but trust me, you don’t want those on your walls.
 There is a time and place for gloss and semi-gloss paint, and it is not in your home (they are not fun to look at!).

 Always Choose Mildew-Resistant Bathroom Paint

 Mildew is a surface fungus that thrives off of the presence of moisture.
 Mildew is often found in your bathroom because of the excess moisture that comes from showering.